 Forms enable you to collect data for a wide range of purposes.
-Whether you're creating a questionnaire to gauge interest in volunteering, requesting parental consent for a youth group trip or creating a Gift Aid form for your website, forms provide all the tools you need.
+Whether it's a questionnaire to gauge interest in volunteering, creating an Internship application form, or a parental consent form for a youth group trip, Forms provide all the tools you need.

 Adding a form